Bobby Franks Murder: Are Nathan Leopold and Richard Loeb Dead or Alive?

 Image Credit: PBS

-Investigation Discovery’s ‘A Crime to Remember: Hearts of Darkness’ follows the heartbreaking murder of 14-year-old Bobby Franks in Chicago, Illinois, in May 1924 and the sensational trial it ensued.
-Dubbed as one of “the trials of the century,” the case stood apart because of the alleged motive of the killers – they were bored and wanted to seek thrill by committing the perfect crime.
+Investigation Discovery’s ‘A Crime to Remember: Hearts of Darkness’ follows the heartbreaking murder of 14-year-old Bobby Franks in Chicago, Illinois, in May 1924 and the sensational trial that ensued.
+Dubbed one of “the trials of the century,” the case stood apart because of the alleged motive of the killers – they were bored and wanted to seek a thrill by committing the perfect crime.
 If you wish to know more about the case, as well as the identity of the perpetrators, you’re at the right place.
 Let’s dive in!

 How Did Bobby Franks Die?